 Films — Live-Action

 - The Final Destination film series pits normal humans against an immortal, undefeatable, omnipresent force explicitly identified as The Grim Reaper.
 The humans escaped their original deaths due to unexplained premonitions of their demises.
 Death wants to balance his books, and he goes about it in a spectacularly sadistic way.
 As a result the series mostly revolves around figuring out in what horrific ways the protagonists end up dying.

 - Big Bully.
 So, if you've tattled on your childhood bully, he gets sent away to reform school, and you get to move away and live a happy life where you can be a successful novelist, right?
 Nope.
 People are more interested in the new Stephen King book, you're divorced, your son hates you because of that, and that childhood bully is back, and he can get away with messing with your life again, as good things happen to him.

 - Meet the Parents and its sequels have one thing after another go wrong for Ben Stiller's character.
 Even after his happy ending in the first movie, he is embarrassed once more during the credits.

-- The early novels of Evelyn Waugh are sadist shows.
-In the first few pages of Decline and Fall, for instance, Paul Pennyfeather gets debagged, expelled from Oxford, fined five and sixpence for two cigarette burns in his room, cheated out of his inheritance by his guardian, and sent to work in the worst school in England.
+- In the first few pages of Decline And Fall by Evelyn Waugh, Paul Pennyfeather gets debagged, expelled from Oxford, fined five and sixpence for two cigarette burns in his room, cheated out of his inheritance by his guardian, and sent to work in the worst school in England.
 No wonder he's upset. ('God damn and blast them all to hell,' said Paul meekly to himself as he drove to the station, and then he felt rather ashamed, because he rarely swore.')

 - When Philip K. Dick was going through his darkest days of depression and insanity, he wrote some very painful stories, most of which consist of him bashing down his protagonists so that even suicide seems like a happy option.